Loknar/node-linuxmouse/README.md

 # linuxmouse

-A node.js module that does virtual mouse input on Ubuntu using xdotools.
+A node.js module that does virtual mouse input on Ubuntu.

 ## Dependencies
 Uses `xdotool` to manipulate the mouse, you need to install it with the following command: